 Be aware that the final part of the visit has steep stairs and crenelated towers.

 Please note that ticket booking is a priority for access.
-However, it is also possible to buy the entrance ticket directly at the Castle Bookshop for the remaining availabilities.
+However, buying the entrance ticket directly at the Castle Bookshop is also possible for the remaining availabilities.